I have often wondered on the new opportunities and places where artists cinema is exhibited.

-However, while it does cover the relatively recent rise of artists cinema in the ‘sacred space’, supposedly non-commercial’ of galleries, cinema’s entering the art market of art fairs, the rise of multiscreen video projections in the 1990s informing a broader stage of ‘publicness’ that suited institutional contexts and the opportunities of projection in public spaces in much detail (p.
-214-15), what is only touched on in the final chapter, is the television and reality programming.
+However, while it does detail the relatively recent rise of artists cinema in supposedly ‘non-commercial galleries, cinema entering the art market of art fairs, the rise of multiscreen video projections in the 1990s informing a broader stage of ‘publicness’ that suited institutional contexts and the opportunities of projection in public spaces (p.
+214-15), what is only touched on in the final chapter, is the rise in television and reality programming.
 What about the explosion of opportunities that the internet now provides.
 Is it because the art world is uncomfortable or unengaged in this new media?

 She does make some interesting observations: